 A Night Out In Nottingham

 Recently my sister and her other half came to cat-sit for us whilst we tootled off to Copenhagen.
 They’d be here for the weekend and wanted to sample Nottingham night-life.
-Channeling my inner Rain Man I set to, writing a to-do list that would make the phonebook blush, a challenge of recommending the best bars in Nottingaham.
+Channelling my inner Rain Man I set to, writing a to-do list that would make the phonebook blush, a challenge of recommending the best bars in Nottingaham.

 I was gutted we couldn’t show them around ourselves.
 It’d be dark, heels would be high, and they’re from the North East so no jackets would be worn – quick information would be a must.
 This is where my list (with accompanying map, I might add) came in to its own!
 She may have mocked me for my perfectly aligned tins of baked beans in the past, but no one wants to wander the streets aimlessly knowing full well they’re missing the best bits – goosebumps don’t even look good on geese!

 I couldn’t bring myself to put the map in the bin once they’d gone home, I figured framing it might be a bit much but hey – it would make a good blog post; whether you’re a newbie to Nottingham or even just fancy knowing where our favourite spots are.
 Now like I’ve said before, this is just my story and not the whole story, but we are nocturnal folly merchants and we do get to ‘play out’ quite regularly.

 - Cock & Hoop; a fave of Rich’s.
 Cool little basement bar with a few little cosy cubby holes.

 - The Loom; A relatively new bar, looks like a coffee shop at the front, a 1940’s jazz bar at the back.
 Live music Friday’s and Saturday’s and sharing platters you’re not going to want to share.